-- These are called "routes of entry", and there are three of them: - "Skin contact". - "Inhalation". - "Ingestion". - While all materials can be absorbed through skin contact to some extent, liquids are absorbed most easily. - Inhalation occurs when you breathe in hazardous dusts, mists, fumes, vapors or gases. - Ingestion occurs when you swallow a substance. - While ingestion may seem unlikely to happen by mistake, remember: - You could accidentally transfer a hazardous material that is on your hands, arms or face to your mouth. - You could eat food that has been contaminated. - If you are exposed to a HAZMAT, there are procedures that you can follow to reduce its severity and possibly prevent injury. - If the material gets onto your skin or into your eyes, it should be flushed with running water for at least fifteen minutes. - Many facilities are equipped with safety showers and eye wash stations for this purpose. - Make sure you know where they are located in your workplace and how to use them. - If you begin to cough or have difficulty breathing while working with a HAZMAT, get away from the material and into fresh air immediately.
+- These are called "routes of entry", and there are three of them: - "Skin contact". - "Inhalation". - "Ingestion". - While all materials can be absorbed through skin contact to some extent, liquids are absorbed most easily. - Inhalation occurs when you breathe in hazardous dusts, mists, fumes, vapors or gases. - Ingestion occurs when you swallow a substance. - While ingestion may seem unlikely to happen by mistake, remember: - You could accidentally transfer a hazardous material that is on your hands, arms or face to your mouth. - You could eat food that has been contaminated. - If you are exposed to a HAZMAT, there are procedures that you can follow to reduce its severity and possibly prevent injury. - If the material gets onto your skin or into your eyes, it should be flushed with running water for at least fifteen minutes. - So you need to make sure you know where sources of running water are located on your job sites. - If you begin to cough or have difficulty breathing while working with a HAZMAT, get away from the material and into fresh air immediately. - If you should swallow a HAZMAT, it's important to consult the material's SDS before taking any action. - Doing the wrong thing, even with the best of intentions, could make the situation much worse

-- If you should swallow a HAZMAT, it's important to consult the material's SDS before taking any action. - Doing the wrong thing, even with the best of intentions, could make the situation much worse. - In general, you should always check a HAZMAT's SDS before you start to work with it to determine: - What the material's hazards are. - How you should respond to an exposure. - Whether emergency medical assistance will be required if you are exposed. - To help you work with hazardous materials safely, OSHA's HAZCOM Standard divides HAZMATs into categories.
-These are based on: - The types of hazards that are associated with them. - The safety precautions that they require. - Three of these groups that can be found in many facilities are "toxins", "corrosives" and "irritants". - Toxic substances affect the organs and tissues of the body and disrupt important physical processes. - People who are exposed to them can be injured, get sick and even die. - Toxic chemicals that are used in auto service environments include: - Gasoline. - Brake cleaner. - Toluene. - Acetone. - MEK. - Battery acid. - Some of the pigments and solvents contained in paints can be toxic as well. - So is the turpentine that's often used for cleanup afterward.
+- In general, you should always check a HAZMAT's SDS before you start to work with it to determine: - What the material's hazards are. - How you should respond to an exposure. - Whether emergency medical assistance will be required if you are exposed. - To help you work with hazardous materials safely, OSHA's HAZCOM Standard divides HAZMATs into categories.
+These are based on: - The types of hazards that are associated with them. - The safety precautions that they require. - Three of these groups that can be found on many job sites are "toxins", "corrosives" and "irritants". - Toxic substances affect the organs and tissues of the body and disrupt important physical processes. - People who are exposed to them can be injured, get sick and even die. - Toxic chemicals that can be found on job sites include: - Solvents, like toluene and dichloromethane (DCM). - Thinners, like turpentine and ethylbenzene (which is also found in glues). - Kerosene. - Some of the pigments and solvents contained in paints can be toxic as well. - So is the turpentine that is often used for cleanup afterward. - Respirable crystalline silica is a toxic material that is used for sandblasting and in making glass, ceramics and asphalt shingles. - Precautions should also be taken against silica dust that is created when stone, cement or concrete is cut or polished.